 And speaking of Monterey’s Fisherman’s Wharf, we always enjoy walking down the wharf, sampling clam chowder that restaurants serve outside their building to temp you to enter.
 Just save room for dinner.

 We had two relatively straightforward, but well-executed dishes: swordfish with sun-dried tomato tapenade with sautéed spinach and Chesapeake crab cake with tarragon crème fraiche.
 We also took advantage of the restaurant’s extensive wine list, where we scored a wonderful Lucienne Doctor’s Vineyard Pinot Noir.

 OK, this is not a restaurant.
 But it is a place to buy fresh abalone to take home to make our own meal.
 It is located at the very tip of Monterey’s working wharf (unlike the touristy Fisherman’s Wharf).
-We picked up enough red abalone for dinner, got a lesson how to clean the delicacy, and recipes as to how to prepare it.
+We picked up enough red abalone for dinner and got a lesson on how to clean the delicacy as well as recipes as to how to prepare it.

 We found the lightly-fried, pan-seared sand dabs with lemongrass-caper butter sauce here to be the second-best of the trip (after Portobella).
 But we were less than impressed by the crab cake with lemongrass cream sauce.

 Some of the best sand dabs that we found in the area at this cute restaurant.
 Definitely on the list to return on our next trip.